Ndr6/make-make/README.md

 # make-make
-A repo initializer, mainly for Epitech.
+A repo initializer, mainly for Epitech, but customizable.
+It comes with handy Makefiles for projects and libraries.

 ## By using the "make-make" command:
 1) It copies the Makefile in ~/bin/maek/ to the current directory